bendtherules/bendtherules.github.com/posts/function-name-binding.md

 Now, to answer the above two questions -
 1. When we declare `function foo`, js internally defines a variable with the same name (`foo`) is the OUTSIDE scope - whose value is set to the function object.
 Now, this happens alongwith

-`hello` gets defined as a variable in the lexical/creation scope of the function - that is, wherever this `function hello(){}`  is defined
-These are the 2 cases that we'll look at for all the function constructs.
+These are the same 2 cases, that we'll look at for other types of functions.